Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Direct cloud access is available via private network extensions to nearby hubs like Atlanta.
+Direct Cloud On-Ramps0 — as of September 2025Direct access requires network extension to major hubs like Charlotte or Atlanta.

-Tax IncentivesYesMultiple data center-specific sales and use tax exemptions reduce operational costs.
+Tax IncentivesYesMultiple data center-specific sales and use tax exemptions reduce capital and operational costs.

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is limited within Spartanburg itself.
-Most network peering occurs privately between carriers or is routed through major exchange points in Atlanta to optimize traffic flow and reduce latency.
+Internet Exchange Points (IXPs): Public peering is not established in Spartanburg.
+Most network peering is conducted privately or routed through major IXPs in Atlanta or Charlotte to optimize traffic flow and reduce latency.

-Bare Metal: Bare metal server options are available in the region, providing dedicated compute for performance-sensitive applications.
-Providers like Hivelocity and phoenixNAP can service deployments in the area.
+Bare Metal: Bare metal server options are available, providing dedicated compute resources for performance-sensitive applications.
+Providers such as Hivelocity offer solutions that can serve the Spartanburg market from nearby locations.

 Power Analysis